 A diagrammatic representation of Evidential Pluralism Evidential Pluralism is a theory of causal enquiry.
-It holds that:
+It maintains that:

 • Establishing causation normally requires establishing that the putative cause and effect are both appropriately correlated and connected by an appropriate mechanism (‘object pluralism’);